hildjj/rimu-deno/README.md

 ## Building
-No explicit build setp is required, just import or run the TypeScript URL.
+No explicit build setup is required, just import or run the TypeScript URL.

 ## Learn more about Rimu